-Uncle: Yes.
-The word should is appropriate.
-However, we also grow up adopting beliefs based not on common sense, but on values.
-Those beliefs can be unrealistic and unhelpful.
-When we express our values we need to be careful with the words should, ought, or must.
+In the sentence, ‘I should study if I want to pass the test.’ the word ‘should’ is appropriate.
+It’s commonsense.
+However, we sometimes we adopt beliefs based not on common sense, but on values, and those beliefs can be unrealistic and unhelpful.
+When we express our values let’s avoid using the words ‘should’, ‘ought’, and ‘must’.

-Uncle: In 1939 American psychiatrist Karen Horney wrote about that type of misleading belief, labelling it ‘The Tyranny of the Should’.
-She pointed out that we have shoulds about how the world should be.
+In 1939 American psychiatrist Karen Horney wrote about that type of misleading belief, labelling it ‘The Tyranny of the Should’.
+She pointed out that we have ‘shoulds’ about how the world should be.

 ‘Your son doesn’t clean his room.
 You’re frustrated/angry because your son is supposed to behave differently – he’s being inconsiderate, you’ve told him a thousand times, etc. Your anger is not caused by your son, but by your ideal of how he should behave.’